kelvinrandu/next-retailer-supplier/README.md

 ## DESCRIPTION
- retailer-supplier a web application that helps connect suppliers to potential retailers built using Nextjs, Prisma and  powered by a postgres database.
+ retailer-supplier a web application that helps connect suppliers to potential retailers built using Nextjs[Nextjs](https://nextjs.org/), graphql , Hasura [Hasura](https://hasura.io/) and  powered by a postgres database.

 ## LINK TO LIVE SITE
 https://next-retailer-supplier.vercel.app/